-The Board of Trustees normally meets once each term.
+The Board of Trustees normally meets six times a year.
 The Board establishes an overall framework for the governance of the Trust and determines membership, terms of reference and procedures of Committees and other groups.
 It receives reports including policies from its Committees for ratification.
 It monitors the activities of the Committees through the minutes of their meetings.
 The Board may from time to time establish Working Groups to perform specific tasks over a limited timescale.